connect-abdulbasit/Distributed-Network-Simulation/README.md

 ## Notes

-- All services share the same SQLite database file (`data/local-db.sqlite`)
+- **Shared Database**: All services share the same SQLite database file (`data/local-db.sqlite`)
-- JWT tokens are valid across all service instances (same `JWT_SECRET`)
+- **JWT Tokens**: Valid across all service instances (same `JWT_SECRET`)
-- Health checks are used by load balancer and fault detector for routing decisions
+- **Health Checks**: Used by load balancer and fault detector for routing decisions
-- The database file is created automatically on first use
+- **Auto-Creation**: Database file is created automatically on first use
+- **Service Discovery**: Services automatically register with the registry on startup
+- **Heartbeats**: Services send heartbeats every 10 seconds to maintain registration
+- **Fault Tolerance**: Unhealthy services are automatically removed from the routing pool
+- **Load Balancing**: Round-robin distribution with health-based filtering
+- **Production Considerations**:
-- For production, consider using MongoDB Atlas or a proper database server
+  - Use MongoDB Atlas or a proper database server instead of SQLite
+  - Use Redis for distributed job queues
+  - Implement proper authentication and authorization
+  - Add rate limiting and request validation
+  - Use environment-specific configuration management
-- Load balancer logs are color-coded for better readability:
+- **Logging**: Load balancer logs are color-coded for better readability:
   - 🟢 Green: Success/Healthy services
   - 🟡 Yellow: Warnings/Failed requests
   - 🔴 Red: Errors/Unhealthy services